apache/cloudstack-documentation/source/installguide/management-server/_nfs.rst

       vi /etc/sysconfig/iptables

    Add the following lines at the beginning of the INPUT chain, where
-   <NETWORK> is the network that you'll be using:
+   <NETWORK> is the Network that you'll be using:

    .. parsed-literal::